 So when a cryptocurrency transaction occurs, the transaction information is recorded as a “block” online and is then sent to this network of computers for verification.
 The network then verifies if the transaction is valid.
 The verified block then becomes added to a chain that is stored across the net.

 Moreover, Blockchain allows the computer system to distribute the information, but not allow it to be copied.
 This way, the possibility of the same information (that is cryptographed with maths and hence called cryptocurrency) being sent twice is reduced by large.

 Cryptocurrency is still in its infancy and is widely misunderstood, giving rise to a lot of myths being circulated around them.
-This article aims to shed light on the facts behind the myths ( listed below), around cryptocurrencies and blockchain technology and tries to give the subject an objective overview.
+This article aims to shed light on the facts behind the myths about cryptocurrencies ( listed below), around cryptocurrencies and blockchain technology and tries to give the subject an objective overview.

 Yes, there is no central authority involved and there are no banks involved.
 But this does not rule out that the digital currency evades being taxed.
 It is just any other transaction and you are taxed whenever you sell it or whenever someone pays you in cryptocurrency.

-For a long-term gain, where your investment needs to hold for at least two years, you will be taxed 20 percent on the profit.
+For a long-term gain, where your investment needs to hold for at least two years, you will be taxed 20 per cent on the profit.

 This is perhaps the biggest myth about cryptocurrencies since there is no material asset that is backing them.
-However, the people who trade in cryptocurrencies believe in the inherent value of it, which has been supporting the system since 2008.
+However, the people who trade in cryptocurrencies believe in their inherent value of it, which has been supporting the system since 2008.